-According to the U.S. News and World Report, Loyola University Hospital is a nationally recognized hospital for cardiology and heart surgery.
+According to the U.S. News & World Report, Loyola University Medical Center is a nationally recognized hospital for cardiology & heart surgery.
 Loyola has one of the busiest and most highly regarded cardiac catheterization laboratories in the Midwest for the diagnosis and treatment of coronary artery disease, structural heart disease, and peripheral arterial disease.
 With over 1,000 coronary interventions performed per year, Loyola University Medical Center is one of the leading heart centers in Illinois.

 Two-Year Clinical Training Program

 Loyola University Medical Center offers a highly coveted Interventional Cardiology Fellowship Training Program.
 The Interventional Cardiology Fellowship Program is a mandatory two-year training program focusing on coronary and peripheral arterial disease along with structural heart disease.
 The program is designed for trainees who have completed a formal three-year general cardiology fellowship and is designed for candidates who are preparing for careers in academia or a non-academic clinical practice.
 The principle objective of the program is to provide advanced training with an emphasis on the technical and clinical skills needed for the treatment of coronary and peripheral artery disease along with structural heart disease.